 All hazards can be viewed as risks but not all risks are hazards.

 Why do you think the concept of risk management has been included in the new Act?

 I don’t know what was in the mind of the legislators and I’m certainly not a lawyer.
-Risk management provides the framework to go beyond identification of a physical hazard to consideration of what might happen and how likely it is.
+Using a risk management framework means going beyond identifying a physical hazard to considering what might happen and how likely it is.
 This may vary greatly in different organisations.
 Not all risks are created equal – so it allows the organisation to focus on those with the greatest likelihood of occurrence and/or those with the potential to cause the greatest harm.

 Are hazards mentioned at all in the Act?

 Yes, the wording throughout the Act talks about “hazards and risks”.
 Notably, the definition of a hazard in the Act narrowly defines a hazard as including “a person’s behaviour where that behaviour has the potential to cause death, injury, or illness to a person…”

 What should organisations be thinking about?